 What are the parathyroid glands?

-The parathyroid glands are four small glands that are found near the thyroid gland in the neck.
+The parathyroid glands are four tiny glands found near the thyroid gland in the neck.

 Each one is the size of a pea.
-The parathyroid glands produce and release parathyroid hormone (hormones are secretions made by your body to help your body work and keep it healthy).
+The parathyroid glands produce and release parathyroid hormones (hormones are secretions made by your body to help your bodywork and keep it healthy).